 Celestial location accuracy measures the absolute accuracy of Chandra X-ray source locations.
-Based on observations of 262 point sources detected within 2' of the boresight and having accurately known coordinates, the 90% source location error circle has a radius of less than 0.6" overall, and less than 0.7" for each SI (Figure 5.4).
+Based on observations of 382 point sources detected within 2' of the boresight and having accurately known coordinates, the 90% source location error circle has a radius of less than 0.6'' overall, and less than 0.7'' for each SI (Figure 5.4).
 Fewer than 1% of sources are outside a 1" radius.
 The difference in astrometric accuracy for different SIs is a function of two factors: number of available data points for boresight calibration and accuracy of the fiducial light SIM-Z placement.
 The plotted level of accuracy applies for observations that have been processed or reprocessed after Dec.
 31, 2003.
-For data from Chandra archive processed before that date, users should follow the CXC thread (http://cxc.harvard.edu/ciao/threads/arcsec\correction/) to improve astrometric accuracy This thread adjusts the event file coordinate reference using the most recent available boresight calibration data.
+This condition applies to all Chandra observations currently in the archive.
+For pre-2004 observations it is recommended that users download the latest version from the archive.
+However in rare cases users may want to follow the CXC thread (http://cxc.harvard.edu/ciao/threads/arcsec_correction/) to improve astrometric accuracy This thread adjusts the event file coordinate reference using the most recent available boresight calibration data.